cerebral/overmind-website/core/defining-state.md

 {% endtab %}
 {% endtabs %}

-You’d rather have a reference to the user id, and for example use a **getter** to grab the actual user:
+You’d rather have a reference to the user id, and for example use a **derived** to grab the actual user:

 {% tabs %}
 {% tab title="overmind/state.js" %}